Farrah Abraham Stuns In Bikini & Boxing Outfit In Maldives After Dropping Out Of Celebrity Match

 “Hoopz” also spoke out about Abraham quitting the match at the last minute, calling the timing shady.
 She also says that Farrah seemingly always finds a way to come out of every situation playing the victim.

 “This was gonna be a scene and a half, and I wanted to be close up, and I really, truly wanted to witness her get folded in half by ‘Hoopz’.
 If she got knocked out I was celebrating.
-I was gonna do a dance and everything,” Drita D’Avanzo, who is Farrah’s enemy and scheduled referee for the celebrity boxing match previously stated.
+I was gonna do a dance and everything,” Drita D’Avanzo, Farrah’s enemy and scheduled referee for the celebrity boxing match, previously stated.

 Farrah Abraham is now relaxing on vacation instead of attending the boxing match.